Code Enforcement & Building

 - Fred Urda

-The Planning Board meets on the first Monday, of each month at 7:00 p.m. in the Town Hall Board Room, 51 Genesee Street, Greene, New York.
+The Planning Board meets on the forth Monday, of each month at 7:00 p.m. in the Town Hall Board Room, 51 Genesee Street, Greene, New York.

 Required submissions are listed on the application.